aferrara31/cs326-final-team-eta/docs/milestone1.md

 Division of Labor:

 Aidan Ferrara:
 >Wireframes for the Login/Registration Page and the Learning Page.
 HTML and CSS for the Login/Registration Page and Learning Page.
+We all contributed to the home page, and I handled the categories section.